OfficeDev/open-xml-docs/docs/general/features.md

 ### IPartRootXElementFeature

-This feature allows operating on an `OpenXmlPart` by using XLinq features and directly manipulating `XElement` nodes.
+This feature allows operating on an <xref:DocumentFormat.OpenXml.Packaging.OpenXmlPart> by using XLinq features and directly manipulating <xref:System.Xml.Linq.XElement> nodes.

 ```csharp
 OpenXmlPart part = GetSomePart();